stephaneVercouillieBMID/slate/source/index.html.md

 ## <a name="JWTRequest"></a>Passing Request Parameters as JWTs

-OpenID Connect defines the following Authorization Request parameters to enable Authentication Requests to be signed and optionally encrypted:
+OpenID Connect defines the following Authentication Request parameters to enable Authentication Requests to be signed and optionally encrypted:

 Parameter | Required | Comment
 -- | -- | --
-request | Optional | This parameter enables OpenID Connect requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
+**request** | Optional | This parameter enables OpenID Connect requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
 The parameter value is a Request Object value, as specified in [Section 6.1](http://openid.net/specs/openid-connect-core-1_0.html#RequestObject).
-It represents the request as a JWT whose Claims are the request parameters. request_uri | Unsupported | Refer to [JWTRequest](http://openid.net/specs/openid-connect-core-1_0.html#JWTRequests)
+It represents the request as a JWT whose Claims are the request parameters.
+**request_uri** | Unsupported | Refer to [JWTRequest](http://openid.net/specs/openid-connect-core-1_0.html#JWTRequests)

-The Request Object is a JWT Token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519), which contains the following properties:
+The Request Object is a JWT token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519), which contains the following properties:

 Property | Required | Comment
 -- | -- | --